agonzalezro/cartodb_go/README.md

 You can find examples of usage on the `examples/` folder of this repo.

-To run the example you need to set `API_KEY` & `USERNAME` env variable with the values for your CartoDB account.
+In some of them you will need to set some environment variables.
 For example:

-    CARTODB_API_KEY=123 CARTODB_USERNAME=alex go run examples/sql.go
+    CARTODB_API_KEY=123 go run examples/sql/api_key/example.go

 How it works?
 -------------